Cheng-Lin-Li/SegCaps/README.md

 ### Modified by [Cheng-Lin Li](https://cheng-lin-li.github.io/about/)
 ### Objectives: Build up a pipeline for Object Segmentation experiments on SegCaps with not only 3D CT images (LUNA 16) but also 2D color images (MS COCO 2017).

-## This repo is the clone the implementation of SegCaps from official site with restructure and enhancements.
+## This repository cloned from the implementation of SegCaps from official site with program restructure and enhancements.

 The original paper for SegCaps can be found at https://arxiv.org/abs/1804.04241.